section-engineering-education/engineering-education/articles/10-tips-for-working-with-node.js/index.md

 -   Handle error carefully (error codes and stack traces)

--   Regularly use strict mode ie restricted variant, undeletable properties, validation, and authentication.
+-   Regularly use strict mode i.e. restricted variant, undeletable properties, validation, and authentication.

 -   Do proper session management such as Http Only